oysters

 Volunteers and members are offered monthly workshops and provided with shellfish seed and necessary tools and supplies to grow their shellfish gardens either at their own waterfront or in the SPAT community garden.
 In exchange for a minimal fee, all permits are secured and members may keep their oysters for their personal use.
 No oysters can be sold.

-If you would like to make a donation to SPAT: Print Form or Online Form.
+If you would like to make a donation to SPAT, click here or scan the QR code below.

 Contact